Attorney General stops in Kansas to meet with law enforcement

 Barr, Moran and the group spent about 45 minutes discussing a variety of topics, including the issue of mental health and how to help.

-“Mental health and the need for more mental health resources in our community,” said Gordon Ramsay, Wichita’s police chief.
+“Mental health and the need for more mental health resources in our community,” said Wichita Police Chief Gordon Ramsay.
 “So that it’s not all falling on police.”

 “A need for a greater focus on prevention, on treatment particularly as it relates to drugs,” said Moran.